kadavilrahul/scraper_and_csv_processor/README.md

 ```

 Follow the prompts to:
-1. Enter the maximum number of results per keyword (default is 500)
+1. Enter the maximum number of results per keyword (default is 10)
-2. Enter the maximum total number of results across all keywords (default is 5000)
+2. Enter the maximum total number of results across all keywords (default is 20)
+3. Enter price multipler (default is 200)

 The script will:
 1. Read keywords from Keywords.csv